It is time to change the narrative at The Village at Black Creek.

 About the Research

-In an effort to bring Indigenous voices and perspectives to the Village, the Changing the Narrative Indigenous research committee initiated a multi-year project in 2017.
+In an effort to bring Indigenous voices and perspectives to The Village, the Changing the Narrative Indigenous research committee initiated a multi-year project in 2017.

-The project aims to develop historically accurate and artful permanent installations at the Village that acknowledge the deep connection between the establishment of Euro-Canadian “pioneer” settlements and the loss of lands and livelihoods by local Indigenous communities, while also highlighting more positive interconnections through trade, technological adaptation, and intermarriage.
+The project aims to develop historically accurate and artful permanent installations at The Village that acknowledge the deep connection between the establishment of Euro-Canadian “pioneer” settlements and the loss of lands and livelihoods by local Indigenous communities, while also highlighting more positive interconnections through trade, technological adaptation, and intermarriage.

 Changing the Narrative through Art